-The Snapchat fruit "game" started shortly after Christmas, according to Wojdylo Social Media, and is done by girls who are looking to "confuse guys" (and the rest of the world) about whether or not they are single, dating someone, or currently not looking.
+The Snapchat fruit "game" originally started shortly after Christmas 2016, according to Wojdylo Social Media, and is done by girls who are looking to "confuse guys" (and the rest of the world) about whether or not they are single, dating someone, or currently not looking.
 The rules, it seems, are pretty simple: Reference the state of your love life using a specific "flavor."
 Single AF?
 Post "blueberry."
 In a relationship?
 Post a cherry.
 Lemons mean you want to be single, raspberries mean you can't commit, and pineapples mean it's complicated.
 Here's the full breakdown, according to Wojdylo:

 - Blueberry: Single